SEARCH

 Kensuke Okada, Izumi Matsuda, Tetsuya Kawamoto, Kyosuke Bunji, Keishi Nomura

-Japan Society for the Promotion of Science, KAKENHI, Grants-in-Aid for Scientific Research (A), The University of Tokyo, Apr.
-2025 - Mar.
+Japan Society for the Promotion of Science, Grants-in-Aid for Scientific Research, Grant-in-Aid for Scientific Research (A), The University of Tokyo, 01 Apr.
+2025 - 31 Mar.
 2029, Coinvestigator

 • Development of a Machine Learning Approach for Estimating Psychological Traits Using Diverse Paradata